 Yet forgiveness is also much more complex.

-While it might be easy to forgive a minor betrayal, like when someone cuts you off in line, says something thoughtless that hurts your feelings, or ignores your request for help, deeper betrayals such as a spouses’ unfaithfulness, stealing from you, or hurting someone you love are much harder to forgive.
+While it might be easy to forgive a minor betrayal, like when someone cuts you off in line, says something thoughtless that hurts your feelings, or ignores your request for help, deeper betrayals such as a spouses’ unfaithfulness, stealing from you, or hurting someone you love is much harder to forgive.

 With these deep hurts, forgiveness might seem impossible.

 A situation where I’ve struggled to forgive is around our work as foster parents.
-Forgiving someone who has committed child abuse is tough, and at times it feels impossible or even somehow wrong to forgive, as if forgiving excuses to horrendous behavior.
+Forgiving someone who has committed child abuse is tough, and at times it feels impossible or even somehow wrong to forgive as if forgiving excuses to horrendous behavior.

 As I parent adopted children who live every day with the long-term effects of abuse early in life, at times I lack the willingness to forgive.
 I feel like I’ve forgiven the birth parents of our adopted children, yet when one of my children is struggling, I realize I need to forgive them all over again.

-Marriage is another relationship where forgivness is so deeply needed yet often the hardest.
+Marriage is another relationship where forgiveness is so deeply needed yet often the hardest.
 Your spouse is the person who is closer to you than anyone in the world, and so has the power to hurt you the most deeply.